How Can FearAZ.com Help You?

 Childhood Trauma

 A childhood experience involving the death of a loved one can cause one to develop a phobia of death.
 Dealing with the loss of a loved one is never easy, especially at a young age.
-Such a traumatic experience can make one extremely fragile, both emotionally and mentally, and if they don’t receive proper care and attention at this phase, they may develop a phobia.
+Such a traumatic experience can make one fragile, both emotionally and mentally.
+If proper care and attention is not received at this phase, a phobia may develop.

-Witnessing someone go through a very painful death can also instill a fear of death, and it is natural that the child would not wish the pain of death for themselves or their loved ones.
+Witnessing someone go through a painful death can also instill a fear of death.
+It’s natural that a child would not wish the pain of death for themselves or their loved ones.

-A person’s religious belief often defines how they perceive the end of life.
-If a person believes that their “sins” in this world will condemn them eternally, then they will fear death.
+A person’s religious beliefs often define how they perceive the end of life.
+If one believes that their “sins” in this world will condemn them eternally, then they may fear death.

 Environment